codiumsa/aper/README.md

 ### `Setup your environment`

-cd into the project root.
-Create `.env.development.local` file initializing REACT_APP_GOOGLE_CID to your Google Client ID Rename config.example.json to config.json.
+Rename config.example.json to config.json and set REACT_APP_GOOGLE_CID to your Google Client ID

 ### `Install and start dev mode`